LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 ### Performance testing with Java Flight Recorder (JFR)

-As mentioned above, in production, in the exchange, I was able to verify that the exchange's memory consumption relating to Micrometer was reduced by 2%.
+As mentioned previously, in a production environment, it was verified that the exchange's memory consumption relating to Micrometer was reduced by 2%.
-To take this testing one step further, I set up a testing framework to test the memory consumption of an application which increments a counter 2<sup>32</sup> times.
+To take this testing one step further, I set up a testing framework to test the memory consumption of an application that increments a counter 2<sup>31</sup>-1 (2,147,483,647) times.

 | Benchmark                                                        | Total Memory Usage (MiB) | Most Memory Intensive Class              |         Second Memory Intensive Class |            Second Memory Intensive Class |
 |------------------------------------------------------------------|-------------------------:|:-----------------------------------------|--------------------------------------:|-----------------------------------------:|